e-matteson/pipit-guide/src/config/mappings/macro.md

     - {key: "KEY_E", mods: ["MODIFIERKEY_SHIFT"]}
 ```

-Each keypress is on a separate line, in curly brackets, and includes a `key`, a `mod` list, or both.
-The `mod` list can contain the following names:
+The `mods` list can contain the following names:

 | mods              |                                                           |
 |-------------------|-----------------------------------------------------------|